REGOs, GoOs and fake green tariffs. Everything you need to know about how energy suppliers go about greenwashing.

 More than half of the energy tariffs available today are being marketed as ‘green’.
 But in the vast majority of cases, the suppliers offering these tariffs are buying dirty power from the wholesale market, and labelling it green through a regulatory loophole.
-Meaning they are not doing what customers want them to do — supporting the growth of renewables.
+Meaning they are not doing what customers expect them to do — support the growth of renewables.

 How do fake green energy tariffs work?

 No energy supplier will hook up your home or business to a seperate 'renewable only' electricity grid.
 But every electricity supplier must match the amount its customers use with power sourced from somewhere.
 Suppliers offering green tariffs are supposed to source this power from renewable generators.

 However, instead of most suppliers offering ‘green tariffs’ simply buy power on the wholesale market, which is a mix of all sources including fossil fuels and nuclear.
 They then separately acquire certificates to label this brown power ‘green’.
 The certificates are either UK Renewable Energy Guarantees of Origin (REGOs) or European Guarantees of Origin (GoOs).